seancdavis/seancdavis-com/www/src/blog/posts/2021-04-29-10-unspoken-developer-truths.md

 ## #5: School is for theory and interview questions

-> Computer science programs don’t do a great job of teaching people how to be developers in real live companies.
+> Computer science programs don't do a great job of teaching people how to be developers in real live companies.
 >
 > People with non-traditional backgrounds often have more relevant skills.
 >